 To me, life without joy is not worth living.
 I’ve experienced a lot of hardship in my life.
 So, I make sure to incorporate joy into my life.
 And I don’t mean the type of one-time, fleeting joy I get stuffing my face with food, booze, or buying a new pair of something.

 Here I am talking about the inner long-lasting joy.
 Firstly, I keep a log, or some call it morning pages.
 I study my ramblings to really get deep into discerning true joy.
 Secondly, I practice mindfulness.
 Thirdly, I spend time in nature.
 Combining mindfulness, journaling, self-study, and nature allow me to gain insight into things that truly expand me and bring me closer to my true self or bring me joy.

 - Sit on a chair or lie down; place one palm on your chest and the other on your belly, and focus on your breathing with no special technique.
 Just pay attention to your inhalations and exhalations for about 12 breaths.

-- Take a walk in nature and fully focus on your surroundings, listening, staying focused on where you are.
+- Take a walk in nature, fully focus on your surroundings, listen, and stay focused on where you are.

 - If your mind wanders, gently bring it back to the present.

 - Once your mind is quiet, you can ask yourself a question.
 It is essential to do this after you have quieted your mind.

 - Grab a notepad and a pen, set a timer for 10 minutes, jot down 10 things that bring you joy

 - It is easier to develop your own answers after your mind is quiet and not what you believe others expect from you or your memories.

 - Consciously practice this to learn to differentiate between what you believe is expected of you and what you really want.